Peterhead: Tourism

 The harbours, maritime and built heritage, Peterhead Town Trail are the town's principal tourism assets alongside the Peterhead Prison Museum.
 Recent initiatives include investments in the Peterhead Bay area, which have included the berthing of cruise ships in the harbour.
 A number of projects are planned under the Peterhead Development Partnership and Rediscover Peterhead Business Improvement District initiatives, including tourism strategy development, enhancing existing attractions, improvements to the town's physical attractiveness, and increased marketing and promotion.

-The former Victorian-era prison, HM Prison Peterhead, that closed due to the construction of a new and larger prison facility has since been converted into a museum.
+The former Victorian-era prison, HM Prison Peterhead, which closed in 2013 due to the construction of a new and larger prison facility, has since been converted into a museum.

 Peterhead Trail

 The Peterhead Trail website was launched in early 2021, but the enterprise had erected 21 story boards around the town for a year or two beforehand.